-As a novel coronavirus alters everyday life around the world, would-be homebuyers, many of them watching the punished and volatile stock market, are wondering whether today is the day to drop a down payment, or if it’s best to wait for this pandemic to
+As a novel coronavirus alters everyday life around the world, would-be homebuyers, many of them watching the punished and volatile stock market, are wondering whether today is the day to drop a down payment, or if it’s best to wait for this pandemic to blow over.

 The outbreak of COVID-19, a disease spread by the coronavirus, could last until July or August, President Donald Trump said during a Monday afternoon press conference.